 Tip #1: Switch To Glycerin Soap

-Use glycerin bar soap, liquid, or gel body soaps instead of traditional bar soap.
+Use glycerin bar soap, liquid soap, or gel body soap instead of traditional bar soap.
 The talc and paraffin in bar soap are left behind on your tile and glass shower doors.
-When it mixes with minerals in your water and dirt, body oils, sloughed-off skin, and bacteria, soap scum is formed.
+When it mixes with minerals in your water, dirt, body oils, sloughed-off skin, and bacteria, soap scum forms.

 Tip #2: Clean Surfaces After Every Shower